keptn/lifecycle-toolkit/docs/content/en/docs/install/tips-tricks.md

 page.

 To install an older release,
-specify the version with the chart `--version` flag in the `helm update` command for the release you are installing.
+specify the chart version with the `--version` flag in the `helm upgrade --install` command for the release you are installing.

 ## Example configurations by use-case